onham/Forkify-Web-App/README.md

 # Forkify-Web-App
-An application to search through more than 1 million recipes on the internet.

 Forkify is a web application that makes use of the Food2Fork Recipe API ( [https://food2fork.com/about/api](https://food2fork.com/about/api)) to allow the user to search through more than one million recipes.
 ***